 Do note that you need to have been physically present in the United States for at least 18 months out of the 3 years immediately preceding the date of filing the application.
 You also need to have lived within the state, or USCIS district with jurisdiction over the applicant’s place of residence, for at least 3 months prior to the date of submitting your application.

-- If an am unlawfully present in the United States, can my employer help me obtain lawful status?
+- If I am unlawfully present in the United States, can my employer help me obtain lawful status?

 Unfortunately, the answer to this question is no. When you are unlawfully present in the country, an employer normally cannot petition for you unless you have an old petition filed before April 30, 2001 and are covered under a special part of the law known as 245(i); otherwise, persons unlawfully present cannot obtain a green card through an employer because most work visas require you to be in lawful status at the time of filing.
 If you find yourself in this situation, you should speak to a professional to determine what the best way is for you to move forward.